 Chase Time on the Trans Siberian Journey

-Taking the Golden Eagle Luxury Train out of Moscow covering five time zones, journeying through three countries - Russia, Mongolia and China and two train changes, this is the 3rd longest railway journey in the world.
-A three week train journey filled with lots of culture and travel to lands less traversed.
+Taking the Golden Eagle Luxury Train out of Moscow covering five time zones, journeying through three countries - Russia, Mongolia, China, and two train changes-this is the 3rd longest railway journey in the world.
+A three-week train journey filled with lots of culture and travel to lands less traversed.

 Best for: History and culture lovers and adventurers

-Okay maybe two nights on the Orient Express either way this leads on favourably after my reverie in experiencing the Trans Siberian Journey.
-The Venice Simplon-Orient Express on the other hand is an experience, it's a romance, it's a nostalgic!
+Okay, maybe two nights on the Orient Express.
+Either way, this leads on favourably after my reverie in experiencing the Trans Siberian Journey.
+The Venice Simplon-Orient Express, on the other hand, is an experience.
+It's a romance.
+It's nostalgic!
 It characterises a time where the world was well dressed and stayed well dressed.
-For me, experiencing the Orient Express is the definitive occasion to express my overly glamorous fashion sense, in the matching ambient environs aboard the Express.
+For me, experiencing the Orient Express is the definitive occasion to express my overly glamorous fashion sense in the matching ambient environs aboard the Express.

 Two nights to sit and watch Europe go by from the regal seating of my elegant glossy wood cabin.
-Then again, I'd be all dressed up, it would be a detriment to remain in my suite, even being as opulent as it is.
+Then again, I'd be all dressed up, and it would be a detriment to remain in my suite, even being as opulent as it is.
 A shot of Japanese whisky and a compelling conversation with a fellow passenger in the very swanky 3674 bar car.
-The ultimate in fashion and travel, I will be keeping this high on the list and look forward to that time when I join the glitterati and the elegant onboard!
+The ultimate in fashion and travel, I will keep this high on the list and look forward to when I join the glitterati and the elegant onboard!

 Best for: The discerning traveller

 Namibia has been on the list for approximately four years!
-After seeing the red, wild sand dunes of the Sossusvlei, I've created visions of waking in the early hours of the morning, catching the sun as it rises over the dunes in a floaty white dress.
+After seeing the Sossusvlei red, wild dunes, I've created visions of waking in the early hours of the morning, catching the sun as it rises over the dunes in a floaty white dress.

 That's an Instagram post inspiration!
 Visiting the Himba tribe, one of the last indigenous people of Namibia distinctive for the reddish tint of their skin and hair brought on by the ochre in the ojitze.
 (Ojitze not only protects their skin from the harsh Namibian climate but also duals as a method of hygiene.)
 Unparalleled stargazing experience by night and wildlife watching by day from the balcony of the remote Serra Cafema on the banks of the Kunene River.
-This is Africa, the ultimate wildlife park, a safari game drive or two at Etosha National Park in the hope of spotting at least three of the big five would complete the discovery of this untamed country.
+This is Africa, the ultimate wildlife park.
+A safari game drive or two at Etosha National Park hoping to spot at least three of the big five would complete the discovery of this untamed country.